kwiatkowskijan/kwiatkowskijan/README.md

 ### Hi there 👋

 My name is Jan and im begginer front-end developer.
-I am a second year computer science student at collegium da vinci in Poznań.
+I am a second year computer science student at Collegium Da Vinci in Poznań.

+Currently learning: Angular

 <!--